-Bedroom - For Townhouses or buildings with one or two units, a room or space 70 square feet of floor area or greater, with egress window and closet, used or intended to be used for sleeping.
+Bedroom - For one- and two-family Dwellings and Townhouses or buildings with one or two units, a room or space 70 square feet of floor area or greater, with egress window, and eloset, used or intendeddoorway to the main body of the Dwelling Unit, that can be used for sleeping.
 A "den," "library," "home office" with a closet, egress window, and 70 square feet of floor area or greater or other similar rooms shall count as a Bedroom, but living rooms and foyers shall not.
-For all other Dwelling Units, a room or space used or intended to be used for sleeping.
-A Dwelling Unit where this space is also used as the primary living space shall still be counted as one bedroom.
+For all other Dwelling Units, a roomroom or space used or intended tothat can be used for sleeping.
+AFor all Dwelling Unit where this space is also used asor Sleeping Units, the primary living spacenumber of bedrooms shall stillnot be counted asless than one bedroom.